Text: Introduction to Electrodynamics by David Griffiths

-Electric Field Apparatus This demonstration shows how electric field lines curve from one charged point to another.
-You can see the field lines between two point charges, between two concentric rings, and from two parallel plates.
+This demonstration shows how electric field lines curve from one charged point to another.
+You can see the field lines between two point charges, concentric rings, or parallel plates.

 Chapter 3: Potentials

-Thermoelectric Converter; Thermocouple This demonstration shows that a change in temperature of two conducting materials can create a potential difference that causes a current to flow.
+This demonstration shows that a change in temperature of two conducting materials can create an electrical potential difference that causes a current to flow.